Lorraine C. Friedman

 Friedman meticulously maintained all the documents related to Salk’s research, writing, and publications including the activities of the Virus Research Laboratory and the Salk Institute until her retirement.

 Personal life

 Friedman was born to Hungarian Jewish immigrant parents in the eastern suburbs of Pittsburgh, Pennsylvania.
-She attend college and enlisted in the Navy during World War II.
+She attended college and enlisted in the Navy during World War II.
 She was offered employment at the Virus Research Laboratory at the University of Pittsburgh after responding to want ad in the Pittsburgh Press.